Salaried director discussing pay.

 However, it’s important to set the right level of salary to maximise the total Income Tax and Corporation Tax benefits.
 A higher salary might attract more Income Tax, outweighing any Corporation Tax benefits.

 Paying a salary to a director will also attract Employer National Insurance contributions if the salary is above the National Insurance thresholds.
-This would mean that a director earning above the threshold would, in effect, pay National Insurance contributions twice.
+This means both employee and employer National Insurance may be due once thresholds are exceeded, increasing the overall tax cost of salary compared to dividends.

 Related: A guide to Corporation Tax trading losses for business owners